 At Esquire Orthopedic Rehabilitation and Sports Medicine, we have a caring group of medical professionals to help you ease the pain caused by a car accident.

 Being in a car accident is a life-altering event that has a number of possible physical ramifications for your body.
 Wherever your pain is, from head to toe, we have the experts on hand who can identify its source, work to eliminate it and get you feeling better.

-We treat car accident injuries ranging from mild aches and pains to serious back injury.
+We treat car accident injuries ranging from mild aches and pains to serious back injury or a pinched nerve.
 Whether you were involved in a fender bender or head-on-collision, we understand that your pain can be intense and requires expert attention.

 Car Accident Injuries and Recovery

 Here are just a few of the more common car accident injuries we have seen and treated:

 • Whiplash: For those who have never had it, whiplash may seem like a joke.
 However, this painful ailment can cause debilitating pain for months if left untreated.
 Whiplash is a result of the head being thrust forward and back when hit from behind.
 Even a low-speed accident can be the cause of a painful whiplash injury.
 We have a variety of therapies available to help ease the pain of whiplash, including cold laser and electrotherapy.